-Remuneration and Nomination matters are dealt with by the Independent Non-Executive Directors meeting in Private Sessions.
+Remuneration and Nomination matters are dealt with in private sessions by the Independent Non-Executive Directors.
 SIIL is committed to compliance with PRA and Financial Conduct Authority (FCA) rules and has in place rigorous processes and procedures to ensure vetting and verification of individuals and maintenance of clear organisational accountabilities both for individual and group decisions.

 Each of SIIL's committees has a clear Terms of Reference that has been reviewed annually and SIIL's overall risk appetite is continuously monitored with a full review taking place at least annually.
-SIIL's governance structures are clear with the Conduct Risk Committee reporting to Risk Committee and all other committees reporting directly to the Board.
+SIIL's governance structures are clear with the Conduct Risk Committee reporting to Risk Committee, the Underwriting Committee reporting to the Executive Committee and all other committees reporting directly to the Board.